 Bell is a PhD scientist who loves photography, and editing photos for Wanderlust Marriage.
 Alex is a writer and travel consultant.
 We’ve lived together in Australia, Florida, Dublin, Amsterdam and Boston, and have traveled to 50 countries.
 Along with this website, we’re on Facebook Twitter and two instagram accounts, Wanderlust Marriage & Travel Guide Alex.

-A huge thanks to all the wonderful couples who shared their awesome stories and tips.
-And if you need any assistance planning a romantic getaway, email me at email@example.com or call me at +1-857-919-9327 for a chat!
+A huge thanks to all the wonderful couples who shared their awesome stories and tips!
+Have thoughts to share or need tips planning a romantic getaway?
+Leave a comment or email email@example.com